What can a wife focus on to strengthen sexual intimacy with her husband?

 For most couples, this level of vulnerability and depth is a journey, not an immediate endowment right after “I do.”
 Or better put – closeness gets better with time when you work at it.

 My point?
 If you invest in building a good friendship, lovemaking can become a fun adventure.
-You laugh about falling off the bed, instead of fussing at his eagerness.
+You laugh about tumbling off the bed, for example, instead of fussing at your eagerness.

 You savor the crests as well as the valleys because you now understand your relationship is deeper than the physical.